MicrosoftDocs/xamarin-docs/docs/ios/data-cloud/data/introduction.md

 ---
-title: "Introduction to data storage on iOS" ms.prod: xamarin ms.assetid: B1994468-FD06-4FD9-96B3-FCEBB13A972A ms.technology: xamarin-ios
+title: "Introduction to Data Storage in Xamarin.iOS Apps"
+description: "This document describes various means of data storage in a Xamarin.iOS application, and provides specific information about the benefits of SQLite." ms.prod: xamarin ms.assetid: B1994468-FD06-4FD9-96B3-FCEBB13A972A ms.technology: xamarin-ios